dojo/framework/docs/core/request.md

 ### Monitoring Upload Progress

 Upload progress can be monitored with the `upload` observable on the `Request` object.
+Since upload events automatically cause a preflight request, they can be disabled by setting `includeUploadProgress: false`.

 ```typescript
 const req = request.post('http://www.example.com/', {